rehierl/html-outliner-spec/1-notes-on-html/readme.md

-These are notes on different aspects of HTML related to the outline algorithm.
+These are notes on different related aspects.

 * `html-specification`
 * [HTML's Elements, a tabular overview](https://w3c.github.io/elements-of-html/)